IRAN: THE BORDERLANDS

 The Ptolemies; descended from Ptolemy, one of Alexander's generals, whose power was based in Egypt.
 Their great rivals were …

 The Seleucids : descendants of Alexander's general Seleucus, based in Syria.
-In 168 BC the Seleucid king began forcing Greek culture : and especially religion - on the Jews.
-Any Jews who refused to worship Zeus were punished.
+In 168 BC the Seleucid king Antiochus IV began encouraging wealthy Jews to embrace Greek culture, and especially religion.
+Jews who refused to worship Zeus were liable to be punished.
 This sparked an independence movement, which, led by Judas, nicknamed Maccabee (“The Hammer”) was eventually successful.

 Independence.
-From 142 BC the Jews were ruled by Judas' descendants, the Maccabees (also called the Hasmoneans).
+From 140 BC the Jews were ruled by Judas' descendants, the Maccabees (also called the Hasmoneans), now high priests themselves.
 Under them Judaea expanded, by annexing the surrounding peoples : many of whom who were forced to adopt the Jewish religion.

 The Roman annexation: Pompey

 The Parthians were the main power in the Middle East at this time.
 They had exploited the weakness of the Greek Seleucids to re-establish an empire based in Persia.
 Whether or not they truly threatened Roman interests, the Romans thought they did : and were very anxious to keep a “buffer” between the Parthians and themselves.